samrudhi03/emea-bank-analysis/investment_note.md

 ---

-*analytical project.
+*personal project.
 Not investment advice.*